Put a fun twist on leaf rubbings, and sneak in an easy little science activity, when you add a leaf matching game!

-I then taped one set of the leaves onto pieces of paper [don't add too much tape, I found that the tape edge rubbed through as well].
+Then, I taped one set of the leaves onto pieces of paper.
 Far enough apart that they didn’t overlap and they had plenty of room.

 Before the boys joined me in the room, I turned the paper over and taped it to the table.

 They had no idea what was underneath them!
 A total surprise!